liviu-vasut/i3status/README.md

      echo -e "state\tRunning" | ncat mydesktop 3333
    ```

+# Test/Debug
-Check out the sample configuration file - i3statusrc.
-You can easily test your setup by running the script and typing key/value pairs separated by TAB, one pair per line.
+You can easily test your setup by manualy running the script and typing key/value pairs separated by TAB, one pair per line.